CBS under fire at press event, insists network doesn't need fixing

 Then Kahl took a seat and opened up the room to questions.
 One reporter asked: Yes or no: Does CBS need a radical cultural change for all employees?

 To which Kahl replied: “We take workplace safety really seriously.
 If you look up and down the halls, you will find a safe environment, over 40 shows in production, the vast majority of those shows have excellent sets.
-Everybody is very happy and safe.”
+Everybody is very happy and safe … Any time any allegation comes up on any of our shows, it’s investigated immediately.
+There’s no wiggle room there.”

+Another reporter asked: How can you stand there and not admit that there might be a problem?

+“I can only speak to the entertainment division,” Kahl said.
+“We’re a large company.
+I’m confident the culture of the entertainment division is very safe, very collaborative, and very welcoming.
+We have a whole bunch of awesome executives in the back of the room who I think would attest to that.”

 Kahl was also repeatedly asked about NCIS: New Orleans producer Brad Kern, who has been investigated three times for harassment allegations — yet was cleared and reinstated as a consulting producer on the show.